ALA seeks applicants for national Policy Corps

-WASHINGTON, D.C. – The American Library Association (ALA) invites library advocates to apply online to join the ALA Policy Corps before December 11.
+WASHINGTON, D.C. — The American Library Association (ALA) invites library advocates to apply online to join the fourth cohort of ALA Policy Corps members.
+The deadline for applications is Dec.
+1, 2021.
 The Corps initiative aims to strengthen advocacy related to key national library policy areas—ranging from broadband equity and copyright/licensing to federal funding and privacy and cybersecurity.

-The Corps’ goals include developing policy experts available to the library community, ALA and the Public Policy and Advocacy Office, creating longevity in expertise and engagement in early to mid-career library and information professionals, and positively impacting national public policy in areas key to ALA’s strategic goals.
+The Corps’ goals include developing and expanding policy expertise available to the library community, ALA, and the Public Policy and Advocacy Office; creating longevity in expertise and engagement in early to mid-career library and information professionals; and positively impacting national public policy in areas key to ALA’s strategic goals.

 The ALA is seeking to recruit up to 12 participants with diverse representation from across library types and geographies.
-Participants will cultivate deep expertise for a public policy issue; create or enhance the skill set needed to impact legislation and policy; mentor others on a given policy issue of interest; participate in a cohort to share challenges and successes; and ultimately impact national, state and local policymaking.
-Selected candidates will join the third cohort in policy advocacy efforts on behalf of libraries.
+Participants will deepen policy advocacy expertise and networks; create or enhance the skill set needed to impact legislation and policy; mentor others on a given policy issue of interest; participate in a cohort to share challenges and successes; and ultimately impact national, state, and local policymaking.

-The application process for the 2020 ALA Policy Corps is now open. will be accepted through Wednesday, December 11, 2019.
+The application process for the 2021 ALA Policy Corps is now open.
+Applications will be accepted through Wednesday, Dec.
+1, 2021: https://www.ala.org/advocacy/ala-policy-corps-application.
 Selected finalists will subsequently be asked to submit a two-minute recorded video presentation about a sample policy issue.